IMR Materials Testing Technical Blog

 2. Fluid Aging

-Fluid aging is sometimes referred to as “corrosion for polymers,” and encompasses more common terms such as hydrolysis, acid hydrolysis, or alkaline hydrolysis.
-The term refers to chemical interactions between certain polymers and water or other chemicals that may compromise the integrity of the original material.
-This process occurs over time, and as such may not be noticeable prior to failure.
+Fluid aging is sometimes referred to as “corrosion for composites,” and encompasses more common terms such as hydrolysis, acid hydrolysis, or alkaline hydrolysis.
+The term refers to chemical interactions between certain composites and water or other chemicals that may compromise the integrity of the original material.
+This process occurs over time, and as such may not be noticeable before failure.

-Example: Fluid aging compromises the integrity of the internal wall of a plastic pipe over a period of time, but isn’t noticeable until the reaction causes a leak.
+Example: Fluid aging compromises the integrity of the internal wall of a plastic pipe over some time, but isn’t noticeable until the reaction causes a leak.

 3. Thermal Aging

-Non-metallic materials used in applications where they are exposed to high temperatures can experience eventual degradation, so it’s crucial for design engineers to select materials that have thermal tolerances appropriate to the intended application.
+Composite materials used in applications where they are exposed to high temperatures can experience eventual degradation, so design engineers must select materials that have thermal tolerances appropriate to the intended application.

 Example: A non-metallic protective coating melts or erodes under prolonged heat exposure, leaving the substrate exposed and susceptible to damage.